Coronavirus: 90 further deaths reported in Republic

 The 14-day incidence of the disease now stands at 721 cases per 100,000 people nationally.
 Monaghan has the highest county incidence, followed by Louth.

-Meanwhile, everyone aged over 65 should be offered a vaccination within five weeks in Northern Ireland, the Department of Health said.
+Meanwhile, everyone aged over 65 should be offered a vaccination within five weeks in Northern Ireland, its Department of Health said.

 GP practices and the regional vaccination centres will inoculate members of the public from prioritised groups.